BINF-GSC/Hackathon_Outline/README.md

 ## Environment Setup
 1. Install Ubuntu
    - You don't have to use Ubuntu, you are free to try any other operating system but our recommendation is Ubuntu and these instructions are based on Ubuntu
-     - Nextflow does not work on Windows, you can use the Windows 10 Linux subsystem with ubuntu bash but you can't run a docker daemon within it.
-One work around is to communicate with a Windows 10 docker daemon from the Linux subsystem but you will run into issues with mount paths for data between the Linux subsystem and the expectations of the Windows 10 Docker daemon that I am not sure how to solve
+     - Nextflow does not work on Windows, you can use the Windows 10 Linux subsystem with Ubuntu bash but you can't run a Docker daemon within it.
+One work around is to communicate with a Windows 10 Docker daemon from the Linux subsystem but you will run into issues with mount paths for data between the Linux subsystem and the expectations of the Windows 10 Docker daemon that may not be possible to fix
-     - Other workflow languages (Snakemake, CWL, etc.) also do not appear to work on Windows but you are free to try
+     - Other workflow languages (Snakemake, CWL, etc.) also do not work on Windows but you are free to try
    - You have a few options for installation
      - As the sole operating system on your machine (come over to the sunny side)
      - Dual boot (if you just can't make a commitment)
-     - In a VM (if you just aren't ready for more than a temporary relationship)
+     - In a VM (if you just aren't ready for more than a temporary fling)
-       - Recommend Virtual Box on Win 10
+       - Recommend Virtual Box on Win 10 for this route
          - [Here](https://linuxhint.com/install_ubuntu_18-04_virtualbox/) is a guide, others can be found using google
        - Be aware that computations will be slower using this option since you will be sharing hardware with the underlying OS (less RAM, fewer cores available)
     - [Here](https://linuxconfig.org/how-to-install-ubuntu-18-04-bionic-beaver) is a guide for downloading and installing Ubuntu